SMOKE MANAGEMENT

 significantly through the night avoid burning within at least 10 miles to the

-SW through NW in or near drainages leading to SSRAs.
-Care needed in selecting units as smoke will
+NW through E in or near drainages leading to SSRAs.
+No additional restrictions necessary.

 ==============================================================